gvwilson/sensibleadventures/bookster/bookster.md

 it."

 "He's probably right," she said briskly.
 She pushed the stew crock toward Erileine.
-"Take that up for the bookster.
+"Here, take this up for him—I'm sure he could use a good dinner.
 Queçenne, why don't you tidy up?"

 Having to scrape egg off her mother's precious cast-iron pan would normally have sent Queçenne into a blue sulk.
 That evening, she just nodded and took it out the kitchen door.
-A moment later, the foursome inside the house heard it clang against the water cistern.
-A moment later, they heard Queçenne's quiet sobs.
+A moment later it clanged against the water cistern.
+A moment after that, the foursome at the table heard Queçenne's quiet sobs.

 "I'll see to her," Saedanne said, rising.
 "Erileine, make sure you wear your coat."

 "I'm only going up the street," she protested.

 "Do as your maere says," Laeuc sighed.
-Vurt grunted, his elbow on the table and his chin on his fist.
+Vurt only grunted, his elbow on the table, his chin on his fist, and his eyes hooded.

 Warm yellow light was still dribbling out between the slats of the shutters on the library window when she reached the Captain's House.